harvard-cs205/CS205-Spring2017-Projects/README.md

 Optionally, the project may take the path of research and generate a research paper as output.
 In this case the project requirements are:

 1. To implement a parallel algorithm as above but to support the research problem being addressed.
-2. The final output is a technical paper of journal quality comparable in depth to  papers published  in leading journals in computational/data science or parallel computing.
+2. To generate as  final output a technical paper of journal quality comparable in depth to  papers published  in leading journals in computational/data science or parallel computing.
-3. The problem could be from generating a novel parallel graph algorithm  to optimising a scientific application  on odyssey with new insight,  and anything inbetween these two bounds of theory and experimentation.
+3. To choose a parallel solution which could range from  a novel parallel graph algorithm  to optimising a scientific application  on odyssey with new insights,  and anything inbetween these two bounds of theory and experimentation.

 ## Project Grade
 Project will be graded on the depth of work undertaken, communication (web site, presentation) and participation.